 - What should I take into account while choosing an executor or administrator?

 - How should a durable power of attorney be set up?

 Plan for Your Future with The Law Office of Roger A. Giuliani

-If you don’t have confidence and are having confusion or unsure of what is involved in the estate planning process, we comprehend how difficult it can be.
-The skilled attorneys at The Law Office of Roger A. Giuliani take great delight in advising clients who require tips, instruction, directions and assistance regarding estate planning-related matters.
-To ensure your sense of lifetime security regarding your final affairs issue, we would love to help you and let you experience confidently planning for the future and offer legal support service.
+If you need more confidence and clarification on what is involved in estate planning, we comprehend how difficult it can be.
+The skilled attorneys at The Law Office of Roger A. Giuliani greatly delight in advising clients who require tips, instruction, directions, and assistance regarding estate planning-related matters.
+To ensure your sense of lifetime security regarding your final affairs issue, we would love to help you and let you experience a confident plan for the future and offer legal support services.

-For more information or any questions, don’t hesitate to schedule a consultation with us, our lawyer will be able to help you on any matter or reason you want to know regarding estate planning or probate or call us at (702) 388-9800.
+For more information or any questions, don’t hesitate to schedule a consultation with us; our lawyer can help you on any matter or reason you want to know regarding estate planning or probate or call us at (702) 388-9800.